Cybercalf/cmd-guessgame/README.md

 # cmd-guessgame
-A tiny game to play with the command line
+A tiny game to play with the command line.
+You can simply clone, compile and run it on your computer.